Jackb01/Jackb01/README.md

 `Sorry but majority of my repositories are private since most are related to Companies Projects.`

-🔭 I’m currently working on IZEmployee Performance Review
+🔭 I’m currently working on Employee Performance Management

 ### Tech Stack ⚡